Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

     and ROCm 6 as there you might be mixing ROCm 5 libraries and ROCm 6 libraries as the latter are used by the default MPI libraries.

--   Something rather technical: Sometimes software installation procedures code paths to libraries in the executable.
+-   Something rather technical: Sometimes software installation procedures hard-code paths to libraries in the executable.
 The mechanisms that Linux uses for this are called rpath and runpath.
-Binaries compiled before the system update may now try to look for libraries in places where they no longer are, or may cause loading versions of libraries that are no longer compatible with the system while you may be thinking it will load a newer version through the modules that you selected or the default libraries.
+Binaries compiled before the system update may now try to look for libraries in places where they no longer are, or may cause loading versions of libraries that are no longer compatible with the system while you may be thinking it will load a newer version through the modules that you selected or through the default libraries.

     Applications and libraries with known problems now or in the past are [OpenFOAM](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/o/OpenFOAM/),